20 Industries Where Jobs Are Coming Back

 Mining.
 The growing demand by China and India for copper, aluminum, iron, and a variety of other minerals is helping boost the mining industry worldwide.
 So is a spike in the price of gold and silver.
 And domestic demand for coal is bouncing back as the economy recovers.

 Salespeople and customer-service reps.
-What companies need most right now is new business, and that takes good salespeople.
-Plus, during the recession, some companies cut too deeply into the ranks of those who take care of customers.
-They're beginning to rectify that now.
+What companies need most is new business, and that takes good salespeople.
+After cutbacks, many employers renew investment in teams that take care of customers.

 • Jobs gained in 2010: 36,000